WooCommerce: Subscribing to All The Things

 From here, you can:

-- attach one or more subscription options to the product,
+- add one or more subscription options to the product,

 - convert the product to be subscription-only by disabling one-time purchases, and